cogentcore/core/tensor/stats/stats/README.md

 stats.Mean.Call(in, out)
 ```

-All stats functions (and all tensor functions more generally) skip over NaN's as a missing value, so they are equivalent to the `nanmean` etc versions in NumPy.
+All stats functions skip over `NaN`s as a missing value, so they are equivalent to the `nanmean` etc versions in NumPy.

 ## Stats